Perhaps it’s because, deep within my DNA, lurks British roots. Not that deep, actually, my grandfather was born in a suburb of London.

-I made two different versions of these tacos; one vegetarian, and one vegan.
+I made two different versions; one vegetarian taco, and one vegan taco.
 I used the same base recipe, made from black lentils.
 The vegan version I topped with a crunchy kale, green apple and jicima slaw, and the vegetarian option I topped more traditionally, with cheese, lettuce, tomato and sour cream.

 On the left, Vegan with a kale/jicima/apple slaw, on the right, more traditional toppings, including cheese, lettuce and tomato.